jdpark7/uni-chatbot/university-data/curriculum.md

 10 Credits | Grades 9-12
 H.S. | C.S.U. (e) | U.C. (e)

 This course is designed to further expand the development of proficiency in the four skills emphasized in Mandarin II: listening, speaking, reading and writing.
 The instructional approach is literacy-based and incorporates reading and discussion to support student language acquisition.
 Mandarin III is taught almost entirely in Mandarin and students are expected to use only the target language to communicate in all class activities.
-The class°Øs cultural focus continues to address the Chinese-speaking world through various media.
+The class‚Äôs cultural focus continues to address the Chinese-speaking world through various media.
 Knowledge of grammatical structures and vocabulary will be reviewed and expanded to allow students to communicate in spontaneous and authentic situations.
 They will also be able to read at least 250 Chinese characters (Traditional or Simplified) and write 50% of the characters using proper stroke order in sentences or paragraphs.

 MANDARIN IV
 Prerequisite: Completion of Mandarin III, grade of C or better at the end of the school year.
 10 Credits | Grades 10-12
 H.S. | C.S.U. (e) | U.C. (e)

 This is a rigorous course designed to further expand the development of proficiency in the four skills emphasized in Mandarin III: listening, speaking, reading, and writing.
 The approach is literacy-based and incorporates reading and discussion to support student language acquisition.
 Mandarin IV is taught entirely in Mandarin Chinese, and students are required to use the target language to communicate in all class activities.
-The class°Øs cultural focus was explored through film, literature, and other media.
+The class‚Äôs cultural focus was explored through film, literature, and other media.
 Knowledge of grammatical structures and vocabulary will be reviewed, refined, and expanded upon to allow the student to communicate spontaneously and authentically.

 MANDARIN IV HONORS
 Prerequisite: Completion of Mandarin III or Mandarin for Mandarin Speakers, grade of A both semesters
 10 Credits | Grades 10-12
 H.S. | C.S.U. (e) | U.C. (e) | *Weighted Course

 Mandarin IV Honors is a weighted class designed for students who choose to study Mandarin with the objective of taking the Advanced Placement Exam the following year or at the end of their high school studies.
 Mandarin IV Honors is a challenging course and moves at an accelerated pace.
 The course is taught entirely in Mandarin, and students are expected to use the target language to communicate in all class activities.
-This is a literature-based, grammar-heavy course that utilizes various reading strategies to support language acquisition and develop students°Ø independent language learning.
+This is a literature-based, grammar-heavy course that utilizes various reading strategies to support language acquisition and develop students‚Äô independent language learning.
 While the class focus is on increasing grammatical accuracy in writing and speaking, its overall design is to further develop proficiency in the four focus skills of listening, speaking, reading, and writing.
 Knowledge of grammatical structures and vocabulary will be reviewed, refined, and expanded upon to allow the student to communicate spontaneously
 World Language

 and authentically.
-The class°Øs cultural focus (explored through film, literature, and other media) highlights cultures in the Chinese-speaking world.
+The class‚Äôs cultural focus (explored through film, literature, and other media) highlights cultures in the Chinese-speaking world.

 MANDARIN FOR MANDARIN SPEAKERS.Prerequisite: Students must comprehend Mandarin spoken by native speakers and have a high degree of spoken fluency. .10 Credits | Grades 8-12
 H.S. | C.S.U. (e) | U.C. (e)